MolecularMatch/policies/legal/aup.md

  - Sending unsolicited emails to significant numbers of email addresses belonging to individuals and/or entities with whom Customer or its Authorized Users have no preexisting relationship in violation of applicable law.

-##Customer Content on the Services and Take Down Obligations
+<h2 id="customer-content">Customer Content on the Services and Take Down Obligations  </h2>

  - Customer agrees to promptly take down any content that violates this Acceptable Use Policy, including pursuant to a take-down request from Catalyze.
 In the event that Customer elects not to comply with a request from Catalyze to take down certain Content, Catalyze reserves the right to directly take down such Customer Content or to disable Applications upon reasonable prior written notice.